In honor and celebration of Sydney Bjornberg

 Renaissance Dallas Hotel, 2222 North Stemmons Freeway, Dallas, TX

-Join us at the Renaissance Dalls Hotel for annual Sydney's Band of Gold Gala!
-This year's gala will feature an Alice in Wonderland theme.
-Come celebrate with us and enjoy an evening of food, auctions, live entertainment, and more!
+Sydney's Band of Gold Gala is shaking it up this year!
+This year's event will be a 20’s themed Casino Night.
+Come celebrate with us and enjoy an evening of food, auctions, gaming, and more!
 All proceeds benefit The Cure Starts Now Foundation.